-The open cockpit design means the kayak won’t fill with water if capsized, and you can simply climb back on board and continue your adventure.
+The open cockpit design means the kayak won’t fill with water if capsized.
+I had a mishap and was able to climb back on board and continue my adventure.

 11. Sports Center of Connecticut

-A day of active fun awaits at Sports Center of Connecticut, which has safe and comprehensive facilities for a whole host of sports and activities.
+A day of active fun awaits at Sports Center of Connecticut.
+This family fun center has facilities for a whole host of sports and activities.

-There’s a skating rink offering hockey lessons, a driving range, batting cages, basketball court, bowling alley, paintball arena, state-of-the-art 100-game video arcade and a newly renovated laser tag arena.
+There’s a skating rink offering hockey lessons, a TopTracer driving range, batting cages, basketball court, duckpin bowling, paintball arena, state-of-the-art 100-game video arcade and a newly renovated laser tag arena.

-A activity that the whole family can take part in is mini golf, at an 18-hole course landscaped with a river and waterfall.
+My personal highlight, and an activity that the whole family can take part in is mini golf.
+The 18-hole course here is gimmick-free, and landscaped with a river and waterfall.

 13. Connecticut Post Mall

-The largest mall in the state is right here in Milford, on three storeys and housing more than 215 stores.
+The largest mall in the state is right here in Milford, on three stories and housing more than 200 tenants.

-As of 2019, the anchors are Macy’s, Boscov’s, Dick’s Sporting Goods, Target, Dave & Buster’s, and the store selection is aimed at mostly the mid-market, with nationwide and international brands like H&M, GameStop, American Eagle, Abercrombie & Fitch, Hot Topic and Victoria’s Secret.
+When I shopped here, the anchors were Macy’s, Boscov’s, Dick’s Sporting Goods, Target, Dave & Buster’s, and the store selection is mostly midmarket.
+A few nationwide and international brands include H&M, GameStop, American Eagle, Abercrombie & Fitch, Hot Topic and Victoria’s Secret.

-For dining choices you’ve got chains like Johnny Rockets, Starbucks, Buffalo Wild Wings, Chipotle and Charleys Philly Stakes, to name a small few.
+For food court choices you’ve got chains like Johnny Rockets, Starbucks, Buffalo Wild Wings, Chipotle, and Charleys Philly Steaks, to name a small few.